goreleaser/goreleaser/www/docs/cookbooks/build-go-modules.md

 go build -o nfpm github.com/goreleaser/nfpm/v2/cmd/nfpm
 ```

-This will resolve the source code from the defined module proxy.
+This will resolve the source code from the defined module proxy using `proxy.golang.org`.
+Your project's `go.sum` will be used to verify any modules that are downloaded, with `sum.golang.org` "filling in" any gaps.

 ## Limitations

 1. Extra files will still be copied from the current project's root folder and not from the proxy cache;
-1. You can't build modules that are not your current module
+1. You can't build packages that are not contained in the main module.

 ## More information